Melek-Dudzinski/Wellbeing-Inc/README.md

 Only focus on 'app' and 'components' folders, ignore rest.
 Each folder in 'app' is a page, modify the page.tsx to modify the page.
 Page.tsx should be basic and call components.
 Pages to do:
+- login                   Dayo , CSS done
 - articles                Sana
-- changePlan
+- changePlan              Melek
 - contact                 Rafay
 - diary
 - diaryEntry
 - healthTracker
 - home (now called protected)  Newton & Vivek
-- plan
+- plan                    Melek
-- planCreate
+- planCreate              Melek
-- profile
+- profile                 Melek
 - landing                 Melek

 - Supabase                Dayo and Ion

 We have a premade login page with authentication, CSS needs to be modified to match theme.
 Don't change code.

 Componens are simple parts of the page for easier creation/modification.
 If component is multiple words (e.g HomeArticle) first word is what page the component relates to (exeptions: PlanTemplate which is smaller version of plan that can appear when you choose the plan or main page).
 Single word components appear on multiple pages.
 Components to do:
 - Activity
-- ArticlesArticle
+- ArticlesArticle - layout done, linked to Supabase
 - ChangePlanCustom
 - ChangeFilter
 - ChangePlanPremade
-- ContactChampions
+- ContactChampions - layout done
+- ContactFeedback - layout done, linked to Supabase
-- DiaryCalendar
+- DiaryCalendar - layout done, has compile issues
-- DiaryEntry
+- DiaryEntry - layout done
 - Header
-- HomeArticle
+- HomeArticle - layout done but not connected to DB
 - HomePlan
-- HomeProfile
+- HomeProfile - layout done
 - Menu
-- Navbar
+- Navbar - layout done
 - PlanPlan
 - PlanTemplate
+- FeedbackLog - layout done, linked to Supabase
 These pages/componets are only a start, everything can be modified.
 If any page/component doesn't make sense, ask.

 Usefull webstes: